-Carey is currently completing her Postgraduate Certification of Academic Practice (PgCAP), where her area of interest lies within enhancing students self-regulated learning through implementing new teaching and learning strategies.
+Carey successfully completed her Postgraduate Certification of Academic Practice teaching qualification, with a particular area of interest around enhancing students self-regulated learning through implementing new teaching and learning strategies.

 - Guild Associate - The Devon Guild of Craftsmen (2016)